-Colon cancer screening is necessary for those without insurance; it’s harder to get.
-However, there are ways to get a colonoscopy at no or modest cost.
+Colon cancer screening is necessary, but for those without insurance, it’s harder to get.
+However, there are ways to get a colonoscopy at little to no cost.
 New Yorkers between the ages of 50 and 75 who are uninsured can get a colon cancer screening through the New York State Cancer Services Program (CSP).

 Another source for a free or inexpensive at-home FIT test or discounted colonoscopy is the Colorectal Cancer Alliance.
 FIT immunochemical testing Patients can compare colonoscopy prices at their location using the Healthcare Bluebook.

 When is it time to have a colonoscopy?

 Aside from skin cancer, the third most commonly diagnosed cancer in the United States in both men and women is colorectal cancer, which begins in the colon or rectum.
 Polyps, which are growths on the inner lining of the rectum or colon, are the precursors to most malignant colorectal tumors.